peichman-umd/grove/docs/VocabularyModelTimestamps.md

   model, which, when saved, would normally result in the "django-extensions" library setting the "modified" timestamp to the time of the save (i.e., *after* the "published" timestamp).
 This throws off the logic for the "has_updated" method.
-As a fix, on publication, the "published" and "modified" timestamps for the vocabulary are set to the same timestamp, directly in the database (bypassing "django-extensions" library functionality).
+To avoid this, on publication, the "published" and "modified" timestamps for the vocabulary are set to the same timestamp, directly in the database (bypassing "django-extensions" library functionality).

 ## Database Migration Notes